Eligibility Criteria for MBA:

 Two-year (Full-Time) MBA:

-This MBA course normally takes place over two academic years (i.e. approximately 18 months of term time).
+This MBA course usually takes place over two academic years (i.e. approximately 18 months of term time).
 For example, one in the Northern Hemisphere, they often begin in late August/September of the year and continue until May of the next year, with a three - to four-month summer break in between years one and two.

 Students enter with a reasonable amount of prior real-world work experience and take classes during weekdays like other university students.
 A typical full-time, accelerated, part-time or modular MBA requires 60 credits (600 class hours) of graduate work.

 This program is a variation of the two-year programs.
 They involve a higher course load with more intense class and examination schedules and are usually condensed into one year.
-They usually have less 'downtime' during the program and between semesters.
+They typically have less 'downtime' during the program and between semesters.

-For example, there is no three to four-month summer break, and between semesters there might be seven to ten days off rather than three to five weeks vacation.
+For example, there is no three to four-month summer break, and between semesters, there might be seven to ten days off rather than three to five weeks vacation.
 Accelerated programs typically have a lower cost than full-time two-year programs.